Holoship: Reception

 Although "Holoship" was filmed third in the series, it was chosen to lead off the series as it was felt that it would draw in viewers the same way as "Camille" had done during the previous series.
 It worked in the sense that the viewing figures increased as the series progressed.
 However the episode was considered the worst in the series by fans, having a 0.2% rating on the Red Dwarf Smegazine poll.
 With its out-of-place moment of pathos at the end of the episode, Sci-Fi Dimensions described it as "less like Red Dwarf and more like a rejected Star Trek episode."

-Continuity goof

-One of the biggest issues with continuity in Red Dwarf is the fact that the ship can only sustain one hologram.
-When Rimmer returns to Red Dwarf to get more of the mind patch, there is a hologram in the room with the others.
-This could be considered a mistake in continuity; however, Rimmer's hologrammatic status could be projected by the holoship, allowing for Red Dwarf to sustain the other hologram.
-Red Dwarf has projected two holograms in the past, for a short period (such as "Me2", which closed season one), although both these were holograms of Rimmer.